Skip to content

 • Custom

-• Import Overrides These settings allow you to manually define the Age/Maturity, Health and Season of imported plants.
+• Import Overrides These settings allow you to manually define parameters such as Age/Maturity, Health and Season of imported plants.
 See the Import Overrides section below for details.

 • Import Plant: Starts importing the selected plant(s).